DanielRSnell/api-nc-docs/docs/api/login.md

-# Authentication API
+# Authentication API (Keycloak Implementation)

+**Note: This document is for reference only and not a required handoff document.
+The actual implementation will use Keycloak for authentication.**

-This document outlines the API endpoints for authentication in the Nightcrawler Dashboard.
+This document outlines the authentication approach for the Nightcrawler Dashboard.

 ## Base URL